Timophilia (Arousal from Wealth)

 - Grossdom (Gross Domination)9/100Power, Roles & ScenariosAn informal online-community umbrella term for femdom/domination play themed around bodily substances and acts conventionally seen as "gross" (sweat, body odour, feet, saliva, flatulence, sometimes scat).
 Slang packaging of older paraphilias, not a clinical category.9

-Plausibly formed from Ancient Greek timē (τιμή, "honour, worth, value, price"; ultimately from the root meaning to value or prize, also the root of "timocracy") + -philia ("love of"), i.e. roughly "love of worth or value."
-The derivation is reasonable but unconfirmed; timophilia is a lexical coinage with no documented coiner or dated first use.
+Plausibly from Ancient Greek timē (τιμή, “honour, worth, value, price”, also the root of “timocracy”) + -philia (“love of”), roughly “love of worth or value”.
+Lexical sources give this derivation, but timophilia has no documented coiner and no dated first use, so the etymology is reasonable rather than confirmed.

 wealth · status · speculative term